LuqmanRostam/DataProj/README.md

 ## DataProj
-Making projects and discovering cool things to do with data.
+Projects and discovering cool things to do with data.